General Contractor Membership FAQ

 All AGC Georgia asks is that your GCR be signed by the President, Chief Executive Officer, or Chief Operating Officer.
 This is based on the honor system and follows AGC's motto of: Skill, Integrity and Responsibility.

 Upon joining AGC Georgia your firm will be initially invoiced for the remaining quarters of the current year.
 After this initial billing method, your dues invoice for the upcoming year will be mailed each December, representing the entire dues for the next year.

 5) When is payment due and what are the payment options?

 Each year's dues are payable in full or quarterly installments with the full payment due January 31 or quarterly payments due each January 31, April 30, July 31 and October 31.
 Should you join in the middle of a quarter, your firm is only responsible for the remaining full quarters of the year.
 This amount is payable in full or in quarterly installments on the dates mentioned above.

 6) Are my firm's dues a business expense?

 Dues payments and other fees are deductible as ordinary and necessary business expense under IRS Code Section 162.
 Dues and similar payments, as well as contributions and gifts, are not deductible as Charitable Contributions.
-An amount equal to 8% of dues is allocable to Lobby Activities conducted by the Association on behalf of its members.
-Members are not allowed a deduction for Federal Income Tax purposes for this portion of their dues.

 7) Is non-payment a form of terminating my firm's membership in the AGC Georgia?